njkuhne/recipies/sourdough_boule.md

 ## Cool (Day Two, 10:45am) ##

 It will be tempting, but just let it cool for 2 hours.
-A wirerack is best to allow for air circulation.
+A wire rack is best to allow for air circulation.

-## Eat ## (Day Two, 12:45pm)
+## Eat (Day Two, 12:45pm) ##

 The step that needs no explanation